Joeyyyyyyy/Scriber/README.md

 ---

+## How to Get Started?

+To use Scriber, simply download the latest release from the repository.
+And then, you will find an executable setup file 'Scriber_\<version\>_WIN_setup' among the extracted files.
+Run it to install the application on your system.

+---

 Feel free to contribute or report issues to improve Scriber.
 We welcome any suggestions or feedback that can help make Scriber even better for everyone!